ppattanaik/VSD_SquadronMini_Internship/Smart_Dustbin_Project/README.md

 #### Description
 Here, the PWM pins of arduino along with a potentiometre are used to create a variable voltage suppy for inducing faults into different peripheral components of the Smart Dustbin.
-The potentiometre is connected to a analog pin of the arduino which behaves as input and the output is translated as a change in voltage through the PWM pin of the Arduino.
+The potentiometre is connected to an analog pin of the arduino which behaves as an input and the output is translated as a change in voltage through the PWM pin of the Arduino.

 #### Table for Pin connection